SAP-docs/btp-developer-guide/docs/develop-a-transactional-application-373046e.md

 -   Draft

     Applications with draft capabilities let users save their changes in the system and resume their work later, even on a different device, or after an unplanned shutdown.
 We recommend that you use a draft for your UI use cases to improve the user experience.
-RAP business objects need to be draft enabled.
+RAP business objects need to be draft-enabled.
 See [Draft](https://help.sap.com/docs/abap-cloud/abap-rap/draft?version=abap_cross_product).

 -   Feature Control

-    You can provide information on how data should be displayed for consumption in an SAP Fiori UI, for example if fields are mandatory or read-only.
+    You can provide information on how data should be displayed for consumption in an SAP Fiori UI, for example, if fields are mandatory or read-only.
 See [Feature Control](https://help.sap.com/docs/abap-cloud/abap-rap/feature-control?version=abap_cross_product).

 -   Side Effects